NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 Map.addLayer(rgb, rgbVis, 'SOAP 2021 RGB Camera Imagery');
 ```

-When you run the code you should now see the map!
+When you run the code you should now see the true color images on the map!
+You can zoom in and out and explore some of the other interactive options on your own.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/soap_sdr_rgb.PNG">